UltraDEV007/Ruby-care/README.md

 ### Client (Front End)

 #### Wireframes
-> for the rest of the wireframes please visit this link : https://www.figma.com/file/w81a4kRRTnBui5JkqWn5ZN/Care-Wireframes
+> for the rest of the wireframes please visit this [link:](https://www.figma.com/file/w81a4kRRTnBui5JkqWn5ZN/Care-Wireframes)

 > Use the Wireframes section to display desktop, tablet and mobile views.
 No hand-drawn wireframes.
 Use a tool like wireframe.cc, Whimsical or AdobeXD